-This report is summarizing the review of SDI in Portugal, and reflects the degree to which the SDI situation in Portugal is similar to the ideas set out in the INSPIRE position papers1.
+This report is summarizing the review of SDI in Portugal, and reflects the degree to which the SDI situation in Portugal is similar to the ideas set out in the INSPIRE position papers1 and in the more recent INSPIRE scoping papers.

-The report is based on the analysis of various documents, project references and web sites readily accessible in Portuguese and - to some extent - in English (full list: see 3.2 List of references for Portugal).
+The report is based on the analysis of various documents, project references and web sites readily accessible in Portuguese and - to some extent - in English (See 3.2 for full list of references).
 Most resources were gathered from the Internet.
-The search of the Internet was via publicly available search engines (e.g. Google and AltaVista).
-Initial search expressions were in Portuguese and English.
-The report has been completed by integration and consolidation of comments received from representatives of the Instituto Geográfico Português.
-The comments were provided in written form (e-mail).
+The report has been completed by integration and consolidation of comments received in spring 2003 and spring 2004 from representatives of CNIG and IGP.

-1.2 Overview of selected SDI-initiatives
+1.2 The SDI-scene in Portugal

-SNIG is the apparently non-challenged NSDI-initiative in Portugal.
-It is operational and covers 100% of the Portuguese territory.
+The National Infrastructure for Geographical Information SNIG is the apparently nonchallenged NSDI-initiative in Portugal.
+It is operational and covers 100% of the Portuguese territory, except the Azores and Madeira Islands.